Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-09.md

 # FEW 2.1 - API Lib

----

-- This needs an example project to model on
-- Move to lesson 12 Due class 14 bundled and published
-- Maybe this needs more time

----

 ## Description

 People are using APIs to do all sorts of amazing things.
 They often writing lots of boilerplate/utility code to make their jobs easier.